emddeveloper/emddeveloper/README.md

 - 👋 Hi, I’m @emddeveloper
 - 👀 I’m interested in Latest UI technology and some cool techniques.
-Have 7+ years experience in UI technologies like  Javascript,Jquery,Angular,Vue and ReactJS.
+Have 12+ years experience in UI technologies like  ReactJs, NextJs, Angular, Vue, Node, Java Microservices, Mongo DB, SQL, Javascript,Jquery, and many more..
-- 🌱 I’m currently learning Angular 10 and React with DENO
+- 🌱 I’m currently working on Next Js and Mongo
-- 💞️ I’m looking to collaborate on Vue Angular and React
+- 💞️ I’m looking to collaborate on Next, React,Angular Bulding nice products for my clients
 - 📫 How to reach me ...
 mail me :emd.developer@gmail.com